 "title": "Title of the dataset; recommended to be the name of the instance that generated it",

-"versionsRepositoryURL": "GitHub repository where the dataset will be published as a release; recommended to be the versions repository for discoverability and tagging purposes"
+"versionsRepositoryURL": "GitHub repository where the dataset will be published as a release; recommended to be the versions repository for discoverability and tagging purposes",

 },

-"api": { // Collection metadata API
+"collection-api": { // Collection metadata API

 "port": "The port number on which the API will listen for incoming requests",